-A new novel for your summer 2020 reading — Cold Morning Shadow is an upbeat family saga and a celebration of language, friendship, love, and hope.
+A new novel to finish off your 2020 reading — Cold Morning Shadow is an upbeat family saga and a celebration of language, friendship, love, and hope.
 The first three chapters are on line here.

 BY DAVID A. WOODBURY, QUALITY PAPERBACK, 719 PAGES, $16 AT AMAZON, KINDLE EDITION $4.
 OR EMAIL ME AT COLDMORNINGSHADOW@GMAIL.COM AND FOR THE SAME $16 (CASH OR PAYPAL) THAT AMAZON CHARGES I WILL SEND YOU A SIGNED PAPERBACK EDITION, POSTPAID.